onzfonz/comp227/src/content/8/en/part8c.md

 Finally, we are ready to start writing some code.

 Let's start from the basics.
-Ilari wants to be able to keep track of his experiences on his flight journeys.
+Tails wants to be able to keep track of his experiences on his flight journeys.

 He wants to be able to save *diary entries*, which contain: